bahrus/pdpu/README.md

 ## Debugging Tips

-Although the markup / code above is a little more verbose than standard ways of adding event handlers, it does have some beneifits.
+Although the markup / code above is a little more verbose than standard ways of adding event handlers, it does have some benefits.
 If you do view the live elements, you can sort of "walk through" the DOM elements and custom elements, and see how data is transformed from step to step.
 This would be particularly easy if there were a nice browser extension that can quickly view web component properties, regardless of their flavor.
 Unfortunately, [existing](https://chrome.google.com/webstore/detail/polyspector/naoehbibkfilaolkmfiehggkfjndlhpd?hl=en) [extensions](https://chrome.google.com/webstore/detail/stencil-inspector/komnnoelcbjpjfnbhmdpgmlbklmicmdi/related) don't seem to support that yet.

 But I am quite excited to see Firefox nightly making some [giant leaps forward](https://blog.nightly.mozilla.org/2018/09/06/developer-tools-support-for-web-components-in-firefox-63/) in supporting universal web component debugging.